 After being sworn-in by a judge, Volunteer Advocates are appointed to a child or family of children and spend an average of 15-20 hours a month advocating for these children.
 They get to know the child while also gathering information from the child's family, teachers, doctors, care-givers and anyone else involved in the child's life.
 Judges highly value CASA's recommendations which help them make informed decisions in the child's best interest.

-CASA of Adams & Broomfield Counties currently serves more than 500 of the 1,100 children in need in Adams & Broomfield counties.
-We have launched an innovative new program model that will enable us to advocate for 100% of abused and neglected children in need in our counties.
+CASA of Adams & Broomfield Counties currently serves approximately 500 of the 1,600 children in need in Adams & Broomfield counties.
+We have launched an innovative new program model that will enable us to work towards advocating for 100% of abused and neglected children in need in our counties.

 Our Peer Coordinator Model, as it is called, is a cost-effective new service delivery model that will allow us to increase our services to children with only a modest increase in resources.
 Over the next five years, we will expand our services and reduce the cost per child by 40%.
 We will provide a powerful voice for every abused and neglected child in Adams & Broomfield Counties.